- Ohio Adjutant General-authorized Ohio National Guard reimbursements you received for group life insurance premiums you paid; AND

 If you have any further questions about claiming this credit, call the ODSA at 614-995-2292 or 1-800-848-1300, or visit the ODSA website.

 You can claim this deduction only once for all taxable years.
 If you claim the deduction for this year, you can't claim this deduction in a later year.
 If your filing status is Married Filing Jointly, and if you and your spouse both claim the deduction this year, neither can claim this deduction in any subsequent year.
-However, if your filing status is Married Filing Jointly, but only one spouse claims this deduction for this year, the other spouse can claim the deduction in a subsequent year - regardless of your spouse's filing status in that subsequent year.
+However, if your filing status is Married Filing Jointly, but only one spouse claims this deduction for this year, the other spouse can claim the deduction in a later year - regardless of your spouse's filing status in that later year.

 If all of the money you withdrew from the College Advantage program account was used for qualified higher education expenses or was withdrawn because of the beneficiary's death, disability, or receipt of a scholarship, don't include it as a non-education expenditure from college savings accounts addback.